Lütfiye Aydın

 Lütfiye Aydın (born 1949) is a Turkish school teacher and short story writer.

 Life

 Lütfiye Aydın was born in Gaziantep in 1949.
 After finishing her primary and secondary education in Gaziantep, she studied at the Turkish language Department of the Teacher's College in Buca, İzmir Province graduating in 1972.
-In 1985, she published her first short story book under the pen name of İkili Yalnızlık.
+In 1985, she published her first short story book İkili Yalnızlık.

 She was severely wounded in the 1993 Sivas massacre along with her husband.
 The trauma during the incident caused her to forget reading and writing, and she was forced to re-learn language from scratch.